danrot/danrot.github.io/_posts/2023-10-24-git-bisect-and-the-importance-of-a-clean-history.md

 [124439abe0fb289109f915dcdd07f1ecb0041f79] Add support for subtraction
 ```

-**By doing half of the commits have already been eliminated as the cause of the bug.** Since the older commit used to
+**By doing so half of the commits have already been eliminated as the cause of the bug.** Since the older commit used to
-work and the commit in the middle of the range is still working, the error must be introduced even later.
-Git knows that
+work and the commit in the middle of the range is still working, the error must be introduced later.
+Git knows that now
-now and automatically checked out the next commit, which is in the middle of the even narrower range left.
+and automatically checked out the next commit, which is in the middle of the even narrower range left.

 So let's test again and type `git bisect bad` afterwards, since we will see that the error occurs now.